 Timings: 10 AM to 8:30 PM

-2. Take a tour of the Houses of Parliament
+2. Houses of Parliament

 The oldest parliamentary democracy is housed at the Palace of Westminster, a neo-Gothic building that was built in the 18th century.
 The spectacular building holds the House of Lords and the House of Commons, and the famous clock tower Big Ben is also in the complex.
 The complex is especially imposing after sunset, and witnessing that is hands down one of the best free things to do in London at night.